 For endpoints configured to use reputation intel, the hashes found by the saved questions are sent to the third-party reputation service for assessment.
 If this intel generates an alert, process and driver hashes are decorated to provide an at-a-glance status.
 Any known malicious matches automatically initiate a quick scan on the targeted computer group and an intel document that is used for ongoing background scanning.

 Detect packages are automatically created and deployed when groups are configured or intel is uploaded.
-Each package is pushed separately on the endpoint, can be updated independently.
+Each package is pushed separately on the endpoint, and can be updated independently.
 The packages consist of the following pieces:

 - Group configuration package: Contains the Detect tools, the evaluation engine, the intel mapping file, and any blackout periods.

 Intel aggregation and deployment

 As intel is brought into the Detect workbench, the source of the intel, such as Tanium Signals or OpenIOC, is identified and you can apply custom labels.
 Use custom labels to organize any type of intel into sets that are relevant for a specific environment.
 For example, you might want to sort intel by priority, incident case, or based on the applicable attack surface.